pippim/pippim.github.io/_posts/2019-04-08-Prevent-sleep∕suspend-when-not-logged-in-to-a-specific-account.md

 ---
 layout:       post
-title:        Prevent sleep/suspend when not logged in to a specific account
+title:        Prevent sleep∕suspend when not logged in to a specific account
 site:         Ask Ubuntu
 stack_url:    https://askubuntu.com/q/1132068
 type:         Answer